 In addition to rehabbing and renting, wholesaling is one of today’s most popular real estate exit strategies, which begs the question: How do you market a wholesale deal?
-Thanks largely, in part, to the relative ease of most wholesale deals, new investors will typically choose to wholesale properties before rehabbing.
+Thanks primarily to the relative ease of most wholesale deals, new investors will typically choose to wholesale properties before rehabbing.
 The initial investment (both time and money) is considerably less than its rehabbing counterpart.
 More specifically, however, wholesaling is an exit strategy where investors find a discounted property, get it under contract, and sell it to an interested buyer for a profit.
-Investors never actually own the subject property, but rather act as the middle-person to connect sellers with buyers.
-As a result, a wholesale investor is both an expert marketer and savvy networker.
+Investors never actually own the subject property but act as the middle person to connect sellers with buyers.
+As a result, a wholesale investor is both an expert marketer and a savvy networker.

 Marketing your wholesale deals is contingent on three things: providing potential buyers with informative details, informing those on your buyers list that a property is for sale, and making sure it is visible to the general public.
 The concept is relatively simple, and for good reason—it just is.
 However, the devil is in the details.
-Whether or not marketing your next wholesale deal to a buyers list pans out the way you intended is dependent on the execution of the strategy.
+Whether or not marketing your next wholesale deal to a buyers list pans out the way you intended depends on the strategy’s execution.
 That said, there is a system that is capable of eliciting proven results.
-If you want to market your wholesale deal to a buyers list, there are a number of steps that must be taken.
+If you want to market your wholesale deal to a buyers list, several steps must be taken.

 A wholesale deal is a short-term real estate investment strategy typically utilized by investors to realize relatively fast profits.
 In their simplest form, wholesale deals will task investors with finding properties that can be purchased for less than their market value.
 Once a deal has been identified, wholesalers may execute one of two wholesale strategies: the “contract assignment” strategy or the “double close.”

-The double close strategy, as its name suggests, will literally have the investor buy the home from the seller so that they may turn around and sell it for a profit to another investor in a short period of time.
+As its name suggests, the double close strategy will have the investor buy the home from the seller so that they may turn around and sell it for a profit to another investor in a short period.
 The assignment of contract strategy, on the other hand, won’t require the investor to purchase the home at all.
-Instead of actually purchasing the property, wholesalers may sign a contract with the property’s current owner which gives the investor the sole rights to purchase the home.
+Instead of purchasing the property, wholesalers may sign a contract with the property’s current owner, which gives the investor the sole right to purchase the home.
 Otherwise known as a purchase and sale agreement, the contract may then be sold to a subsequent end buyer for a small profit.
 That’s an important distinction to make, as the assignment of contract strategy will have wholesalers sell their rights to buy the home (not the home itself).

 Wholesale deals have become synonymous with today’s most popular exit strategies.
 Few exit strategies, for that matter, can compete with the return on investment and risk mitigation awarded to wholesale investors.
 On top of that, the relatively low level of capital required to wholesale is attractive to new investors with less experience.
 If that sounds like something you might be interested in, here’s a few tricks to find wholesale deals of your own: